fkooman/php-oauth-as/README.md

     $ sudo service httpd restart

-You can now configure the OAuth server in `/etc/php-oauth-as/oauth.ini` and set the entitlements in `/etc/php-oauth-as/entitlements.json`.
-After this is done you can initialize the database and add some clients:
+You can now configure the OAuth server in `/etc/php-oauth-as/oauth.ini` and set up the entitlements in `/etc/php-oauth-as/entitlements.json` for access to the management API.
+After this is done you can initialize the database and add some
+clients:

     $ sudo -u apache php-oauth-as-initdb
+    $ sudo -u apache php-oauth-as-register clients.json

+The `clients.json` file contains some information on the installation clients you want to install.
+These could for instance contain the client management and authorization management clients.
+See below for more information on these clients.
+If you want to use the hosted management clients on `php-oauth.net` you can run the following:

     $ sudo -u apache php-oauth-as-register https://www.php-oauth.net/app/config.json

-Now you can use the management applications on [https://www.php-oauth.net](https://www.php-oauth.net) to manage your server on `https://localhost/php-oauth-as` or install them yourself from the repository, see below.
-Using these management applications you can register new clients and manage the authorizations you gave to clients.
+This is actually secure because the access token used to access the API never leaves the browser.
+Now you can use the management applications on [https://www.php-oauth.net](https://www.php-oauth.net) to manage your server on `https://localhost/php-oauth-as`.
+The default for the installed RPM packages, and the development environment below.

 # Development Requirements
 On Fedora/CentOS: